 - An advocacy program, Autism Connects Tanzania (ACT), for the autistic and otherwise intellectually disabled so they too could find a place in the Tanzanian educational system and society.
 Mama Grace, whose son, Erick, is autistic, was the community activist and driver behind this initiative.

-As of February 2021, EdPowerment operates as an NGO in Tanzania, as well as in the U.S. Our new Tanzanian NGO, Educational Empowerment Organization better allows us to develop programs and partnerships, including a relaunched Discovery Scholarship Program that will offer higher education opportunities for exceptional post-secondary school young adults, who could not otherwise continue their education.
-Meanwhile, over 20 students continue to achieve in Universities, while recent graduates take on careers in medicine, education, agriculture and other professions.
+As of February 2021, EdPowerment operates as an NGO in Tanzania, as well as in the U.S. Our new Tanzanian NGO, Educational Empowerment Organization better allows us to develop programs and partnerships, including a relaunched Discovery Scholarship Program that will offer higher education opportunities for exceptional post-secondary school young adults in some of the areas most deprived villages Meanwhile, over 20 students continue to achieve in Universities, as recent graduates take on careers in medicine, education, agriculture and other professions.

-Concurrently, EdPowerment is directly funding staff and other targeted costs at what was KIWOCE Open School for the duration of 2021.
-As of Spring 2021, however, KIWOCE's owner (our starting point in Tanzania) converted the school to the private, formal Kilimahewa Modern Secondary School.
-(Please see the KIWOCE NGO page for further information).
+In 2021 EdPowerment continues to fund staff and other targeted costs at what was KIWOCE Open School.
+However, as of Spring 2021, KIWOCE Open School was converted to a privately-owned formal secondary school - Kilimahewa Modern Secondary School.
+(See the KIWOCE NGO page for further information).
 As a result, EdPowerment will conclude our partnership at year-end 2021.

 Connects Autism Tanzania (CAT), now operates independently of EdPowerment funding.
-It is a leading voice for those with autism and intellectual disabilities in the Kilimanjaro region.
 Today CAT focuses on vocational and inclusion programs and operates its own Youth Center that promotes workplace opportunities for this population.
 We are proud to have enabled its establishment and growth.

 EdPowerment’s former Operations and Finance Manager died tragically in May 2018.
 He was our linchpin, handling a multitude of tasks from financial reporting to supervising and mentoring our sponsored students.
 Tom's vocational degrees prepared him to be our amazing van driver, visiting student families whatever the terrain.
 However, his motivation took him much further.
 He learned computer skills (which he shared in the classroom at KIWOCE), financial accounting, and the particulars of the Tanzanian school system.
 His dependability, smile and kindness made him a source of stability and guidance for our students.